Sanjay-coder-debug/Learn_Complete_Git/README.md

 Git Remote Commands
 ----------------------
-                    - List the all remote branch
+                    List the all remote branch
 		                                - git remote -v
 		                                - git branch -r

+		           - git fetch origin

+			            = This fetches all the remote branches from the repository. origin is the remote name you're targetting.
+So if you                                                    had an upstream remote name, you can call

+		           - git fetch upstream

-		     - Change the Branch
+		      Change the Branch
-						- git checkout -t origin/development
+						- git checkout -f origin/development